michaellaoudis/Github-Repo-Web-Scraper/README.md

 Having been given a target Github profile URL, this tool will recursively scrape every public folder and file in every repository for your desired file types and matching text.

 For example, let's say I wanted to search through repositories for only JavaScript files with lines containing the text "password".
-Rather than spending hours performing manually scanning, I would edit the dependency text files referenced below and execute the tool to retrieve the results in seconds.
+Rather than spending hours performing manual scanning, I would edit the dependency text files referenced below to search for ".js" files with the keyword "password" - then execute the tool to retrieve these results in seconds.

 ## Dependencies
 <hr>